Reuh/anselme/README.md

     (But if we run the script "parallel" in parallel at this point, it will still think var=5)

     § foo
-        But the variable will be commited to the global state on a checkpoint
+        But the variable will be merged with the global state on a checkpoint

     after: {var}=2, still, as expected